Spring Boot best practices and Spring pitfalls

 records are a great feature that allows you to easily create immutable data objects.
 Prefer them to classic beans or

-lombok data objects if you need to return data from repositories or you need to transfer data using REST APIs.
+lombok data objects if you need to return data from repositories, or you need to transfer data using REST APIs.

-WebApp built by Marco using SpringBoot 3.2.4 and Java 21, in a Server in Switzerland
+WebApp built by Marco using Java 24 - Hosted in Switzerland